Samaritan Snare: Reception

-Dennis Putman Bailey and David Bischoff disliked the first five minutes of "Samaritan Snare" so much that they were inspired to pitch their own story for The Next Generation.
+Dennis Bailey and David Bischoff disliked the first five minutes of "Samaritan Snare" so much that they were inspired to pitch their own story for The Next Generation.
 This eventually became the episode "Tin Man" in the third season.
 They said that the opening was "hokey", and also felt that several of the plot elements were "stupid" such as sending Picard to a Starbase where there were no doctors qualified to perform his surgery.
 They also criticised Troi's remark about La Forge being in danger, as she was completely ignored.

+The episode has been given as an example of an idiot plot, with Dennis Bailey commenting that "none of the plot could have happened if all of the characters hadn't suddenly became morons that week", ignoring the advice of expert officers and disregarding elementary security procedures.

-Mark Jones and Lance Parkin, in their book Beyond the Final Frontier : An Unauthorised Review of Star Trek, said that "Samaritan Snare" was "uneventful".
+Mark Jones and Lance Parkin, in their book Beyond the Final Frontier: An Unauthorised Review of Star Trek, said that "Samaritan Snare" was "uneventful".
 They said that the conversation between Picard and Wesley had potential for later development, but "went nowhere".
 They said that while Picard's operation created some drama, this element was lost when the Pakleds were on screen.

 In 2010, Zack Handlen of The A.V.
-Club gave the episode a B-.
+Club gave the episode a B−.

 In 2012, Wired magazine said this was one of the best episodes of Star Trek: The Next Generation.